 Do you know what happens when you respond to an online job ad and submit your reel, portfolio or résumé?

-Your e-mail ends up in someone’s inbox, together with 200 others.
+Your e-mail ends up in someone’s inbox, along with 200 others.

 Over the past 10 years I found myself in that position — the position of the chooser — on several occasions.
 These days it is quite standard for an independent filmmaker to post ads in search of Cinematographers, Composers, 1st ADs, Designers and anyone else we may need for a project.